 How to Clean Up Your Conviction

 Disclaimer: This guide is intended as general information only.
-Your situation may have factors requiring different procedures or forms.
+Your case may have factors requiring different procedures or forms.
+The information and instructions are provided for use in the Sacramento County Superior Court.
+Please keep in mind that each court may have different requirements.
 If you need further assistance, consult a lawyer.

 Click here to download this guide with step-by-step instructions for completing the forms.

-- The first, governed by Penal Code § 1203.4, will expunge cases in which probation was part of the sentence.
+- The first, Penal Code § 1203.4, is used to expunge cases in which probation was part of the sentence.

-- The second, under Penal Code § 1203.4a, will expunge cases in which there was no probation.
+- The second, Penal Code § 1203.4a, is used to expunge cases in which there was no probation.

-- The third, under Penal Code § 17, will reduce a felony conviction to a misdemeanor.
-This misdemeanor can then be dismissed.
+- The third, Penal Code § 17, is used to reduce a felony conviction to a misdemeanor, which can then be dismissed.
 Felonies meeting the criteria under Penal Code § 17 are often called "wobblers," meaning they could be charged as either a felony or misdemeanor.

-If you received state prison as your sentence, you will need to file paperwork for a Certificate of Rehabilitation, rather than a Petition and Order for Dismissal.
+If you received a state prison term as your sentence, or were convicted of a felony that cannot be reduced to a misdemeanoryou will need to file paperwork for a Certificate of Rehabilitation, rather than a Petition and Order for Dismissal.
 More information is available from the California Department of Corrections and Rehabilitation at http://www.cdcr.ca.gov/BOPH/docs/apply_for_pardon.pdf

 Although your conviction may be dismissed, restrictions resulting from the conviction cannot.
 An expungement does not: